lint-staged/lint-staged/README.md

 ~~Starting from v3.1, lint-staged will stash you remaining changes (not added to the index) and restore them from stash afterwards.
 This allows you to create partial commits with hunks using `git add --patch`.~~ This is still [not resolved](https://github.com/okonet/lint-staged/issues/62)

-## Working from a sub-directory
+## Working from a subdirectory

-If your `package.json` is located in a sub-directory of the git root directory, you can use `gitDir` relative path to point there in order to make lint-staged work.
+If your `package.json` is located in a subdirectory of the git root directory, you can use `gitDir` relative path to point there in order to make lint-staged work.

 ```json
 {